alpacafluff/lunar-lander-controller-espruino/README.md

 # Index
 This repository contains the following:

-- A testing guide for the touch sensor
+- Testing code for the touch sensor
 - A program for the controller using the [USB Keyboard Module](http://www.espruino.com/modules/USBKeyboard.js).

 *Note: the easiest way to program a Espruino Microcontroller is using the [Web IDE](https://chrome.google.com/webstore/detail/espruino-web-ide/bleoifhkdalbjfbobjackfdifdneehpo) from the Chrome Web Store*

+# Hardware used: